 Researchers came into different conclusions about the nature of the relationship between acceptance and understanding of evolutionary theory.
 Some researchers found no relationship between understanding and acceptance of evolutionary theory (Bishop & Anderson 1990; Demastes, Settlage Jr., & Good 1995; Brem, Ranney, & Schindel 2003; Sinatra, Southerland, McCounaughy, & Demastes, 2003) while others reported a positive relationship (Author et al., 2008; Johnson & Peebles 1987; Rutledge & Mitchell, 2002; Rutledge & Warden 2000).
 One can conclude from these studies that the relationship between understanding and acceptance is complicated.

 Jensen and Finley (1997) reported that students’ understanding of Darwinian evolution can be increased by using a historically rich curriculum coupled with an emphasis on student collaboration during problem solving, but they also reported that students were still using some ideas that were inconsistent with Darwinian evolution even after the instruction.
-Sharmann and Harris (1992) reported that secondary teachers showed a significant increase in their overall understanding and acceptance of evolutionary theory after a 3-week institute that focused on nature of science, science content, and problems common to the teaching of evolution.
+Sharmann and Harris (1992) reported that secondary teachers showed a significant increase in their overall understanding and acceptance of evolutionary theory after a 3-week institute that focused on nature of science, science content, and problems common to the teaching of evolutionary theory.
 Author et al. (2009) also found that ninth grade biology students also significantly improved their overall acceptance and understanding of evolutionary theory after an evolution unit.

 Akyol et al. (2012) explored the relationship between Turkish preservice science teachers’ understanding and acceptance of evolutionary theory by collecting data from 415 preservice science teachers.
-Akyol et al. (2012) found a positive relationship between preservice science teachers’ acceptance and understanding of evolution.
+Akyol et al. (2012) found a positive relationship between preservice science teachers’ acceptance and understanding of evolutionary theory.
 Akyol et al. (2012) also reported that preservice teachers’ sophisticated nature of science views are positively correlated with both acceptance and understanding of evolutionary theory.

 Peker, Comert, and Kence (2010) investigated the relationship between acceptance and understanding of evolutionary theory and the influences of several demographic and socioeconomic variables on acceptance and understanding of evolutionary theory.
 They collected data from 1098 freshman and senior undergraduate students from biology, biology education, and elementary science education departments at 11 public universities in Turkey.
 The findings showed a significant relationship between acceptance and understanding of the theory.
 They also showed that students’ acceptance of the evolutionary theory was significantly related to regular access to Internet at home, mother’s education level, gender, desire to know more about evolution but not by their family income, their ownership of PC, their father’s education level, the high school type they graduated, and the size of the city where their university was located.